ceopinio/ceo-estimacions/README.md

 defined in the configuration file are attached to the R global environment for ease of use.

-1. `data-cleaning.R` reads in the raw data in SPSS/Stata format coming from the field and selects and transforms the variables that are used during the rest of the pipeline.
+1. `data-cleaning.R` reads in the raw data in SPSS format and selects and transforms the variables that are used during the rest of the pipeline.
 It is worth noting that the file also transforms the names of the different parties to a format that can be used as factor names by R.

 2. `past-behavior.R` estimates weights that match the reported electoral behavior in the last election to the true electoral results.
-It is common for a large proportion of respondents to say that they don't remember who they voted for or even whether they voted in the last election.
+It is common for a proportion of respondents to say that they don't remember who they voted for or even whether they voted in the last election.
 For these individuals, model predictions are used.

 3. `expected-behavior.R` estimates the electoral behavior of all respondents in the survey at the individual level.
 There are two behaviors of interest: whether the respondent will vote and the party they will vote for.
-A large proportion of respondents do not report one or both behaviors and for them the expected behavior is, as before, assigned using two predictive models.
+A proportion of respondents do not report one or both behaviors and for them the expected behavior is, as before, assigned using two predictive models.
 The model for party choice assigns a party to each respondent but the model for turnout assigns a _probability_ of voting.
 A cutoff probability is then estimated from the ROC curve of the model.

 4. `vote-shares.R` uses the individual predictions about past and expected behavior and estimates vote shares at the Catalonia level.